lkiflatiron/phase-3-ruby-oo-class-variables-and-class-methods/README.md

 What you might not know, however, is that the `Album` class itself is also an object.
 If our definition of an object is a bundle of code that contains attributes and behaviors, than the entire `Album` class itself absolutely qualifies.

-The `Album` class can have it's own variables and methods.
+The `Album` class can have its own variables and methods.
 We call these class variables and class methods.

-## Why use Class Variables and Methods
+## Why Use Class Variables and Methods

 Let's say you wanted to keep a counter for how many albums you had in your music collection.
 That way, you can brag to your friends about what a music aficionado you are.
 The current code in our `Album` class has no way to keep such a count.
 Looks like we will have to write some code to accommodate this new feature of our program.